It has been a busy season, and rodent control has is a year-round problem. We speak a lot about rats and squirrels.

-- When it comes to rodent control Austin isn’t alone.
-Mice invade over 21 million homes throughout the country every year.
-We see Austin rodent control and animal removal or rodent removal spike between October and February.
-Mice and other rodents enter your home looking for scarce food, water and shelter.
+When it comes to mice, they invade over 21 million homes throughout the country every year.
+We see mice and rodents, in general, spike between October and February.
+Mice and other rodents enter your home looking for scarce food, water, and shelter.

-- Once these little guys are inside, they can do some damage.
+Once these little guys are inside, they can do some damage.
 Mice are tiny but have huge appetites.
 Mice will eat fifteen to twenty times a day and still keep their girlish figure.
 Lucky!
 So when we consider the amount of time spent eating, it should be no surprise that mice will build their nest close to their food sources.

-- Not only are they little gymnasts, but they are also Houdini’s with wishers and big ears.
+Not only are they little gymnasts, but they are also Houdini’s with wishers and big ears.
 A mouse can squeeze through openings as small as a dime with no problem.
-If you look throughout your home, you will certainly find holes this size all over the place.
-Many doorways will have some gap around or underneath them.
+If you look throughout your home, you will certainly find holes in this size all over the place.
+Many doorways will have some gaps around or underneath them.
 Your AC unit conduit lines are a good place to look.
-If you find a hole around this line in the exterior of you wall use some steel wool and caulk to patch it up.
+If you find a hole around this line in the exterior of your wall use some steel wool and caulk to patch it up.
 Also, look on the roof and you will see a million gaps a mouse can fit through.
-These gaps could be roof vents, pipes or intersects.
+These gaps could be roof vents, pipes, or intersects.
 If you really take a good look you will be surprised how many gaps there really are.
 To prevent these entry points always remember, caulk goes a long way!

-- A mouse’s life is short (and sweet?
+A mouse’s life is short (and sweet?
 Maybe just short).
 In the wild mice only live a couple of months because of natural predators.
-Without these natural predators they would only live a couple of years.
+Without these natural predators, they would only live a couple of years.

-- Another big yuk.
-Mice are like little Houdini gymnast who were never potty trained.
+Another big yuk.
+Mice are like little Houdini gymnasts who was never potty trained.
 Now look back at tidbit number 1.
 They eat like 20 times a day.
 This means they produce anywhere between 40 and 100 droppings per day, just wherever.
 They also constantly give off micro-droplets of urine as they move about your home leaving a “bread crumb” trail made of pee.
 Hmmmmmm.
 But, look on the bright side, they don’t vomit unless extremely drunk and generally they aren’t drinkers unless you find them in a frat house.